 The American Association for Long-Term Care Insurance: www.aaltci.org

 Former U.S. Surgeon General Vice Admiral Vivek H. Murthy, M.D., M.B.A. says the issue of aging is a very important public issue.

 “All of us are aging no matter what age we are at, to be clear.”Vivek H. Murthy, M.D., M.B.A., Former U.S. Surgeon General Vice Admiral

 The former Surgeon General under former President Obama said he had a conversation with his own parents about aging and their future needs.

 “The conversations we have had is how they can stay healthy and independent as they get older recognizing they want to be part of their children’s lives but they don’t want to be dependent on their kids for everything,” he said.

 Holidays are a great time to start your online research to plan for your future aging and Long-Term Care needs.
 This way your family won’t feel the pressure and burden on how to take care of you.
-First, find your state on the LTC NEWS MAP.
+First, find your state on the LTC News Map.
 This will show you the current average cost of long-term care services and supports, available tax incentives and the availability of partnership plans which provide additional dollar-for-dollar asset protection.
-Click here for the map.
+LTC News Map - Find Your State

 Remember, always work with a specialist who works with all the major companies.
 Typically, a local general insurance agent or financial advisor is not qualified when it comes to Long-Term Care planning.
 You can find a qualified specialist by clicking here.
 The best time to act is prior to retirement.